2015 GCE A

 Anyone can know, but only the intelligent person understands.

 Commitment Level I can start asap and will be able to do so until August 2018.
 For weekdays, I'm available from 1pm onwards.
-For weekends, I'm fully available.
+For weekends, I'm unavailable.